chen0040/keras-chatbot-web-api/README.md

 (Note that same results can be obtained by running a curl GET query to http://localhost:5000/chatbot_reply?sentence=your_sentence_here&level=level_type&dialogs=chatbox_dataset)

-For example, you can translate the sentence "How are you?" by running the following command:
+For example, you can ask the bot to reply the sentence "How are you?" by running the following command:

 ```bash
 curl -H 'Content-Type: application/json' -X POST -d '{"level":"word", "sentence":"How are you?", "dialogs":"gunthercox"}' http://localhost:5000/chatbot_reply